Bishop Vesey's Grammar School

-Bishop Vesey's Grammar School (BVGS) is a selective state grammar school with academy status in Sutton Coldfield, West Midlands.
+Bishop Vesey's Grammar School (BVGS) is a selective state grammar school with academy status in Sutton Coldfield, West Midlands, England.
 Founded in 1527, it is one of the oldest schools in Britain, the oldest state school in the West Midlands and the third oldest school in the West Midlands after two independent schools, Bablake School and Wolverhampton Grammar School.
 The school had boarders until 1969 but is now a day school only.

 The school was founded in 1527 by the Bishop of Exeter John Vesey (formerly John Harman) who was a friend of Henry VIII and tutor of his elder daughter Queen Mary I, and it currently has approximately 1025 pupils.
 The current headteacher is Dominic Robson, who was appointed to the position in September 2012.
 In 2004 BVGS became a Language College and, in 2007, the school gained Training School status.
 Former Assistant Headteacher Steve Baugh served as Head of the Training School and Continuing Professional Development.
 The school also houses a co-educational sixth form college.
 It is situated on the A5127, next to Birmingham Metropolitan College (former Sutton Coldfield College) and the Cross-City Line.